Universities: ETH Zurich vs. Harvard University

 Cons:

-• Potential tripling of tuition fees for some students starting in Autumn 2025
+- Increased tuition fees for foreign students starting in 2025

 Harvard University